 - Changes in ability to pay attention

 - Changes in sleep habits

 - Sad or depressed mood

 - Loss of interest in favorite toys or activities

 Contact a Head Injury Lawyer in Hamilton, Ontario

 Matt Lalande has been representing brain injury victims for the past 15 years.
 If your loved one is displaying any of these cognitive, physical, or behavioral disabilities following a traumatic event, then it is vital that you contact an experienced head injury lawyer.

-The skilled Hamilton brain injury lawyers of Lalande & Company Lawyers can negotiate a settlement on your behalf that addresses your current and existing losses, as well as any losses that may occur in the future.
+The skilled Hamilton brain injury lawyers of Lalande Personal Injury Lawyers can negotiate a settlement on your behalf that addresses your current and existing losses, as well as any losses that may occur in the future.
 If a settlement cannot be reached, we advocate for you in court to pursue a judgment in your favor.
 Schedule a free consultation today by completing the contact form on this page or by calling us directly at 903-333-8888.